Blog

 }

-Let’s also make DocumentGroup implement the protocol, for some functionality that we soon will add:
+Let’s make DocumentGroup implement the protocol as well, for some functionality that we soon will add:

 extension DocumentGroup: DocumentGroupInspector {}

-Important: Note that the DocumentGroup must have been presented for this to work.
-The internal functionality adds a security delay whenever needed, to ensure that the browser is available.
+Note that the DocumentGroup must have been presented for this to work.
+The internal code adds a security delay whenever needed, to ensure that the browser is available.

 How to present modal screens